How To Stream Live From Your iPhone in 2025 (Step-by-Step for Businesses)

 If you don’t want to download any app to go live from your iPhone, it’s entirely possible with Dacast’s browser-based streaming (WebRTC) feature.
 All you have to do is head to your browser and log in to Dacast.
 Then, head to live streams and create one by selecting the audio and video input channels.
 You’ll then be able to see when your stream goes live and will have the option to record your screen as well.

 The best part about this feature is that you don’t need to download anything on your iPhone.
-All you have to do is give your browser the permission to access your camera and microphone when prompted.
+All you have to do is give your browser permission to access your camera and microphone when prompted.

 You should use Dacast’s browser-based streaming because: